Icinga/icinga-vagrant/README.md

 Each box uses a generic Vagrantfile to set the required resources for initial VM startup.
 The `Vagrantfile` includes the `Vagrantfile.nodes` file which defines VM specific settings.
+In addition to that, `tools/vagrant_helper.rb` loads all pre-defined functions for provider and provisioner instantiation.

 The generic `shell_provisioner.sh` scripts ensure that all VM requirements are fulfilled and also takes care about installing Puppet which will be used as provisioner in the next step.

+For OpenStack, there's a special SSH IP address override in place which provisions Puppet/Hiera with an auto-generated config file.
+This is needed for all integrations to work properly.

-The main entry point is the Puppet provisioner which calls the `manifest/default.pp`.
+The main entry point is the Puppet provisioner which calls the `default.pp` environment resource.
 Anything compiled into this catalog will be installed into the VM.

 ## Base Boxes <a id="contributing-base-boxes"></a>